jgazeau/shadocs/exampleSite/content/english/functionalities/thirdparty_imports.md

 ---
 weight: 5000
-title: "Thridparties imports"
+title: "Third-party imports"
-description: "How to manage the import of external libraries or thirdparties code?"
+description: "How to manage the import of external libraries or third-party code?"
 titleIcon: "fa-solid fa-right-to-bracket fa-rotate-90"
 categories: ["Functionalities"]
 tags: ["Configuration"]